FrankwaP/mixxx-utils/README.md

 This repo offers tools that I use with [Mixxx](https://github.com/mixxxdj/mixxx) and its database.
 They are stored in language specific "*language*-tools" folders, along with specific README.md files.

 They work on Linux.
-For Windows there might be a few adaptations needed to make it work… I can totally do it, but unless someone shows an interest, I'm going to play the [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) card :-)
+For Windows there might be a few adaptations needed to make it work...
+I can totally do it, but unless someone shows an interest, Im going to play the [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) card :-)

 **IMPORTANT**: As of May 4th 2024, Mixxx's database needs to be fixed so the Python tools work.
 Please see the[fix_mixxx_db.md](fix_mixxx_db.md) file.

 **NOTE TO DEVELOPERS**: There is an additionnal requirements file (`python_tools/requirements-pip-dev.txt`).
 After installing the requirements, please run `pre-commit install` to prepare the differents "hooks" that will be executed when you commit stuff.
 **Watch out** as one hooks enforces to not commit on the `main` branch so start by create a branch to work in it!

 ## Python tools